 Here, classroom learning is combined with real-world experience.
 Research focuses on today’s education issues.
 And our location in historic Richmond, Va., lets us draw on the resources of a culturally rich and diverse urban environment.
 In turn, students are fully prepared for careers that will help them shape the future of education.

 Within our school, more than 880 students are pursuing master's and doctoral degrees, and post-baccalaureate and post-master’s certificates.
 Through our accredited programs, students enter careers in fields such as:

 - educational leadership

 - adult learning

-With more than 100 full-time instructional faculty and an average of $24 million in funded research each year, the School of Education is among the top research schools in the country, and is recognized by U.S. News & World Report as one of the nation’s top 35 graduate institutions.
-Our academic programs are accredited by the National Council for Accreditation of Teacher Education, and we are members of the American Association of Colleges of Teacher Education, the Holmes Partnership, and the Urban Serving Universities as well.
+With more than 115 full-time teaching and research faculty and an average of $25 million in externally funded research each year, the School of Education is among the top research schools in the country, and is recognized by U.S. News & World Report as the 26th best graduate school of education in the country.
+Our academic programs are accredited by the NCATE, CACREP and we are members of the American Association of Colleges of Teacher Education, the Holmes Partnership, and the Urban Serving Universities as well.

 Our school’s research and service missions serve to both teach our students and to enrich the surrounding community.
 To address the challenges of our urban environment, we have established partnerships to:

 - Prepare teachers for the unique challenges of urban classrooms through our Richmond Teacher Residency program